bambooforest/IntroDataScience_Fall_2022/2_writing_scientific_reports/README.md

 access to versions that they pay the software license for and is available to students and faculty.

-Lastly, don’t hesitate to ask me if you have any questions.
+Lastly, don’t hesitate to ask me if you have any questions! (:

 # References